 Keep your basement dry all the time.
 A TripleSafe® Sump Pump System (shown here), combined with a SaniDry® dehumidifier, represents the ultimate in basement waterproofing and humidity control.

 Here at Mid-State Basement Systems, basement waterproofing throughout Ohio is our specialty.
-We have the perfect solution for you leaky, wet, damp and musty basement.
-We've built a strong reputation in Central and Southeast Ohio for being the best waterproofing company and we always strive to be better than the rest.
+We have the perfect solution for your leaky, wet, damp and musty basement.
+We've built a strong reputation in Central, Northwest, and Southeast Ohio for being the best waterproofing company and we always strive to be better than the rest.

 We help keep basements dry using our own quality, patented products, such as the TripleSafe sump pump, WaterGuard drainage system and SaniDry dehumidifier.
 Our waterproofing systems are installed by certified specialists and come with a transferable, lifetime warranty.